andrewdalpino/Epicuros/README.md

 # Epicuros
-A client library for secure communication with JSON API based REST microservices designed for Laravel and Lumen.
+A tool that provides JWT authentication and secure context transfer between Laravel and Lumen microservices.